-This article (Enterprise-Wide Automation: Understanding the challenges, possibilities, and future) was first published on Customer Think
+This article was first published on Customer Think

-The pertinent question however is – What are the challenges that hold back organizations from realizing enterprise-wide process management and workflow automation?
+The pertinent question, however, is – What challenges hold organizations from realizing enterprise-wide process management and workflow automation?

-1. The leadership may not have enough gumption for automating legacy applications building an agile workforce that can work its way through evolving technologies, operations, and business requirements.
+1. The leadership may not have enough gumption to automate legacy applications to build an agile workforce that can work through evolving technologies, operations, and business requirements.

 2. Organizations may not have the right set of technologies and tools to build a suite of automation solutions, in an agile, responsive, and time-efficient manner.
 To bring more inclusivity and achieve enterprise-wide automation at a rapid pace, the non-technical workforce from different domains should be able to leverage the said technologies.
 For example, by using no-code platforms, non-developers can build bespoke applications without writing a single line of code and lessen their dependence on IT resources.
 This way they won’t require to maintain custom codes, which can be costly and time-consuming.

 3. Organizations may not have a skilled pool of citizen developers (non-programmers) and have the entire onus of workflow automation on their in-house or outsourced technical teams.
 It can overwhelm project teams with a huge IT backlog and derail innovative initiatives.
 Contrary to the assumption, employees from marketing, sales, or HR departments can be creative with technology.
 For example, they can leverage user-friendly no-code platforms like Quixy to build basic to complex applications for mission-critical priorities.
 Managers can prepare a training path for non-programmers, to help them understand the scope and nitty-gritty of citizen development.
 This way each individual can feel equally empowered and contribute towards rapid innovation.

 Discover hidden opportunities and drive success through automation.
 Get your hands on our Automation Report Card today!